bryanibit/blog.io/_posts/2017-8-22-smalltool.md

 Systemctl is used on ubuntu 16.04 not ubuntu 14.04

-Introduction:

-Systemd is an init system and system manager that is becoming the new standard for Linux.
+**Introduction**: Systemd is an init system and system manager that is becoming the new standard for Linux.

 ### 1. Starting and Stopping services